Daikatana: Gameplay

-Daikatana is composed of 24 levels (18 in the console versions) divided into four episodes, with a varying number of levels per episode.
+Daikatana is composed of 24 levels (18 in the console version) divided into four episodes, with a varying number of levels per episode.
 Each episode represents a different location and time period: Japan in 2455 AD, ancient Greece in 1200 BC, the Dark Ages in Norway in 560 AD, and near-future San Francisco in 2030 AD.

 One element that Daikatana stressed was the important role of Hiro Miyamoto's two sidekicks, Mikiko Ebihara and Superfly Johnson.
 The death of either sidekick resulted in failing the level, and their assistance was required to complete certain puzzles.
 Due to poor AI implementation, the sidekicks, who were one of the game's selling points, became a focus of criticism.
+Tabs displaying the status of each sidekick are displayed on either side of the player's screen.
+When a sidekick moves too far away from the player their tab disappears.
+The player is also able to give the sidekicks commands such as Stay and Follow.

+As the player progresses through the game they are able to level various attributes to improve their skills.
+These attributes are Power, Attack, Speed, Acro and Vitality.